 Travelling with a baby

-Zenbabytravel team has been to Mexico pre-babies and kids.
-We spent an amazing New Years Eve with over 20 friends in Tulum, explored around for 5 days and then embarked on more partying – another 5 days in Playa del Carmen.
+Aside all inclusive huge hotels Mexico has many gems and unspoilt lovely corners, so here are our suggestions for things to do in Mexico with kids or without.
+Pre kids Zenbabytravel team spent an amazing New Years Eve with over 20 friends in Tulum, explored around for 5 days and then embarked on more partying – another 5 days in Playa del Carmen.

 Our personal highlights have been Biosphera Kaan – at the edge of Tulum lie these unspoilt lands filled with wildlife, crocodiles and many birds included.